Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 - **Lash and Trip**

-    Once per turn when you deal damage with a whip or weighted chain to a creature that is no more than one size larger than you, you can force that creature to make a Strength Saving Throw (DC 8 + your Proficiency Bonus + your choice of your Strength or Dexterity modifier).
+    Once per turn when you deal damage with a whip or weighted chain to a creature that is no more than one size larger than you, you can force that creature to make a Strength :d20-save: **Saving Throw** (DC 8 + your Proficiency Bonus + your choice of your Strength or Dexterity modifier).
 On a failure, you choose whether the creature drops one object of your choice that it’s holding, falls prone, or has its movement speed reduced to 0 until the start of your next turn.

 - **Quicklash**